TimeEval/TimeEval/docs/dev/index.md

 - Docker is installed and running
 - Your SSH-server is running, and you can SSH to `localhost` with your users without supplying a password.
-- You have installed TimeEval in editable mode using `pip install -e .`.
-This is necessary for Dask to find the TimeEval and test sources.
+- You have installed all TimeEval dev dependencies.

 You can then run: